 A person who is not related by blood, who donates a kidney, part of a lung, liver or pancreas to another person (such as a husband, wife, friend or in-law.
 In the last few years, stranger-to-stranger living unrelated donations have greatly increased).

-The geographic area for organ procurement and distribution, usually the OPO's Designated Service Area.
+The geographic area for organ procurement and distribution, usually the OPO's Donation Service Area.
 See also Alternative Local Units (ALUs), Donation Service Area (DSA), Geographic units for organ distribution.